AlanLynn/sublime-copy-cut-paste-lines/README.md

 The purpose of this package is to improve your coding efficiency.

-It does that by replacing the default Copy, Cut, and Paste with new versions that operate on full lines of code.
-Because moving lines of codes is such a common operation, making it even a little easier has a big benefit.
+It does that by replacing the default Copy, Cut, and Paste with new versions that treat partially selected lines of code as fully selected.
+This makes it easier to copy/cut/paste full lines of code.
+And because moving lines of codes is such a common operation, making it even a little easier has a big benefit.

-*Wait, I don't want to copy/cut the whole line every time!*
-Don't worry, selections within a single line are treated normally, copying and cutting just the selection, not the whole line.

 And in case you need to use the original versions of copy/cut/paste, they are bound to new shorctuts.
 Original Copy: <kbd>Ctrl+Alt+C</kbd> Original Cut: <kbd>Ctrl+Alt+X</kbd> Original Paste: <kbd>Ctrl+Alt+V</kbd>